-Kolkata, officially known by its British name of Calcutta until 2001, has undergone a dramatic transformation over the last decade.
-No longer identified with slums, destitution, and the inspiring work of Mother Teresa, Kolkata has grown into the cultural capital of India.
-It's a vibrant yet intimate city, full of captivating soul and crumbling buildings.
-In addition, Kolkata is only city in India to have a tram car network, which adds to its old-world charm.
+Kolkata, officially known by its British name of Calcutta until 2001, has undergone a dramatic transformation over the last couple of decades.
+No longer identified with slums, destitution, and the inspiring work of Mother Teresa, the capital city of West Bengal is widely referred to as the cultural capital of India.
+Kolkata is renowned for its compelling heritage that extends across literature, arts, cinema, music and theater.

 After establishing itself in Mumbai, the British East India Company arrived in Kolkata in 1690 and began creating a base for itself there, starting with the construction of Fort William in 1702.
 In 1772, Kolkata was declared to be the capital of British India, and remained as such until the British decided to shift the capital to Delhi in 1911.

 UTC (Coordinated Universal Time) +5.5 hours.
 Kolkata does not have Daylight Saving Time.

 There are just over 15 million people living in Kolkata's metropolitan region, making it India's third largest city after Mumbai and Delhi.